-What is Cost Tracing – Meaning and Purpose of Cost Tracing
+What is Cost Tracing – Meaning, Purpose and Challenges

 Cost tracing is an important part of cost estimation.
 It allows us to compare costs for a given product between different cost centres.